adrishbiswas/Simple-Hyprland-Rice/README.md

 ```bash
 mv ~/Simple-Hyprland-Rice/{local,.local} ~/Simple-Hyprland-Rice/{config,.config} ~/
 ```
--Renames the "local" and "config" folder to ".local" and ".config" respectively and then moves them to the HOME directory.
+- Renames the "local" and "config" folder to ".local" and ".config" respectively and then moves them to the HOME directory.

   **STEP 04 -**
--Reboot the system using

 ```bash
 systemctl reboot
 ```
+- Reboot the system.
 #### ⌨ Keybinds

 - Keybinds [`CLICK`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Keybinds)